Anadea/anadea_jobs/src/jobs/qa-engineer-for-real-estate-project.md

 * Requirements analysis and processing
 * Experience with version control systems (Git)
 * Desire to develop in automation testing
-* Upper Intermediate level of English
+* Upper-Intermediate level of English

 ## Nice to have: